jimmywarting/wemo-client/README.md

 Device groups are treated as if they were single devices – a sole `endDeviceInfo` is returned per group.

+*Notice:* The `capabilities` property may represent outdated values due to some odd behavior of the device API.
+Please refer to [getDeviceStatus](#getdevicestatusdeviceid-cb) or [Event: statusChange](#event-statuschange-deviceid-capabilityid-value) to obtain the current state of the device.

 * **Callback** *cb* cb(err, endDeviceInfos)

 #### getBinaryState(cb)